FREE shipping on all orders over $100 (CAD & US)

 Does using your fingers to apply deodorant seem strange to you?
-If you are looking to make the change to finger-pot deodorants, but you question the application, here are some points we've considered as to why changing our thinking around these conventions is a commitment to a clean and green lifestyle.
+If you are looking to make the change to natural deodorants but you question the application, here are some points we've considered as to why changing our thinking around these conventions is a commitment to a clean and green lifestyle.

 Get in Touch

-The natural ingredients in the Sola Coconut Deodorant means that it can change consistency with weather fluctuations.
-In warmer weather, the natural deodorant may be softer to the touch, whereas in cooler environments, it may need some coaxing with the back of your finger nail or if you prefer, a small spoon.
+The ingredients we use in our Coconut Deodorant firm up and soften depending on the outside temperature, and so the consistency of our deodorant can also change with weather fluctuations.
+In warmer weather, the deodorant may be softer to the touch, whereas in cooler environments, it may firm up a bit.

 Reduce Plastic, Re-use Your Tin

 Sola Skincare aims to reduce our ecological imprint by choosing the greenest option.
-The number one reason we chose a tin for our Coconut Deodorant to reduce the use of plastic.
-While we have looked at the option of having a cardboard and compostable push-top deodorant, the cost is prohibitive at the moment and we want to keep our deodorant affordable so we can attract more people to the non-toxic deodorant alternative.
+The number one reason we chose a tin for our Coconut Deodorant is to reduce the use of plastic.
+While we have looked at the option of having a cardboard and compostable push-top deodorant, the cost is prohibitive at the moment and we've had feedback that it can be messy and difficult to use.

 We’ve all heard the 3-Rs--reduce, reuse, and recycle.
 When we commit to an eco-friendly lifestyle, we find creative ways to follow this saying.
 Once you have finished the Coconut Deodorant in your tin, we recommend that you wash and re-use it for other purposes--something you can't do with the conventional stick packaging.